-People who choose not to have kids are easily seen as selfish or uncaring.
+People who choose not to have kids are sometimes seen as selfish or uncaring.
 There are many misconceptions surrounding people who choose not to have kids.
-It’s important to understand that not everyone will become a parent.
+It’s important to understand that not everyone will or should become a parent.
 It’s an important decision that should be approached with caution.
-Children are precious and deserve to have parents that will give them the attention and love they deserve.
-Sometimes, a person has to deal with personal emotions or overcome other issues before feeling ready to assume responsibility for and love a child.
+Children are precious and deserve to have parents who will give them the attention and love they deserve.
+Sometimes, a person has to confront personal emotions or overcome other issues before feeling ready to assume responsibility for and love a child.
 It’s a decision that should be respected because of its personal nature.
 Couples can agree or disagree with having kids, but most importantly, they must do what’s best for them and the child in question.
 Should you feel that you and your partner might benefit from a knowledgeable, compassionate therapist, you can reach out to ReGain today to start exploring your decision in more depth.

-If you haven't had a conversation about children with them, raise the issue now.
+If you haven't had a conversation about children with them, raise the issue when you feel ready.
 Make sure you know what they want instead of just guessing.
-While you are at it, discuss options like adoption and fostering children.
+While you are at it, you can discuss options like adoption and fostering children.

-But if you have already talked it out with your partner, and they said clearly that they do not want a baby, you have a decision to make.
+If you have already talked things out with your partner, and they said clearly that they do not want a baby, you have a decision to make.
 You have three main healthy options.

-Finally, if they are only opposed to going through a pregnancy or dealing with an infant, you could choose to adopt or foster a child.
+Finally, if they are only opposed to going through a pregnancy or raising an infant, you could choose to adopt or foster a child.
 Make sure both of you are on board with the decision before you make any commitments.
 Again, honor your own feelings as well as your mate's.
 The decision to have a baby or adopt a child is one that you will live with for the rest of your life, and you are certainly not limited to these options.
 Do not choose this option if you are more than a little unsure.

 You probably cannot make your partner want kids, and pushing the issue too far may bring more pain than success.

 Imagine what would happen if you tried to force your partner to want kids.
 They might convince themselves they want children because they want you to be happy.
 They may even convince themselves they want children.
 But deep down, they probably still feel the way they did before.
-Then, when the child arrives, they come to resent you for pushing them into parenthood.
+Then, when the child arrives, they might come to resent you for pushing them into parenthood.
 Even worse, they may resent the child for changing your relationship in ways they did not want.
 This could be the beginning of an extremely dysfunctional family.